7 Quick Tips about Organizing your first Summer Camp

 Total Cost* /Number of Campers= Cost of one Camper

-Once you have reached on the cost, the pricing for one camper should be 10%+Cost of one camper.
+Once you have reached the cost, the pricing for one camper should be 10%+Cost of one camper.
 10% is your profit.
 You can keep it as per your requirement.

 *Total Cost= Space rental + Equipment Cost+ Food+ Drinks+ Staff

-4. Start early by taking pre-bookings.
+4. Start early by taking pre-bookings

 Once you are done creating a structure and schedule.
 You should start by taking pre-bookings as early as you can.
 If you haven’t already, don’t worry, it’s not too late.
 There are various ways you can take pre-bookings, you can use Paypal and ask parents to transfer money or use Omnify.
 With Omnify, managing summer camps is a breeze.
 You can get your own website and turn your website visitors into customers and also take pre-payments via email.
-Get started for free

-5. Write to parents nearby.
+5. Write to parents nearby

-6. Get Creative.
+6. Get Creative

-7. Give it back.
+7. Give it back

 Once the kids have completed their camp successfully, give them a token of appreciation.
-You can organise competitions as well and give them gifts.
+You can organize competitions as well and give them gifts.
 Every contribution, however small, is appreciated.
 Invite the parents and community over and arrange for campers to perform on the last day.